syncfusion-content/wpf-docs/wpf/TextInputLayout/Overview.md

 ## Key features

 * Displays floating labels when the input view is focused.
+* Displays help labels.
 * Displays error labels.
+* Displays character count.
+* Displays leading and trailing icons.
 * Supports filled, outlined, and none container types.
+* Provides options to customize the thickness of the base line.
+* Provides option to customize the corner radius of the outlined border.
 * Provides RTL support.
-* Provides options to reserve space for assistive labels.
-* Provides options to customize the thickness of stroke width and corner radius.
-* Displays leading and trailing icons.
-* Displays help labels.
-* Displays maximum character count.